dunapanta/Medium-Clone-Nestjs/notas.md

 ## Clase 3
 * Module in Nestjs -> the way how nestjs structure an application is through dependency injection
-* We need modules to isolate logic and slit it
+* We need modules to isolate logic and split it
 * how its working
-* main.ts  --> app.module --> app.controller --> app.service
+* main.ts  --> app.module --> app.controller, app.service

 ## Clase 4 - Controller
 * Entity of the list of Tags
-* A goood aproach is to isolate everything inside modules
+* A good aproach is to isolate everything inside modules
 * A convection name is to name the modules as singular
 * The file consist of name of module . postfix module . extension
 * Create Module